Virgin of Hope of Macarena: History

 A close-up on the face of the image.
 Later restorations enhanced the cheekbones to masquerade the alleged stain on the cheeks.
 Note the five emerald mariquillas or brooches donated by the bullfighter El Gallo.

-The image's genuine authorship is unknown and widely disputed; often by art schools who wish to claim ownership of both its artistic style called Encarnacion.
+The image's genuine authorship is unknown and widely disputed; often by art schools who wish to claim ownership of its artistic style called Encarnación.
 A similar image of the Virgin Mary and crucified Jesus was certainly in existence by 1654 by santero artist Pedro Nieto.
-Religious images of this type was a result of baroque reforms between 1670 and 1680 by the Confraternity of Macarena.
+Religious images of this type was a result of baroque reforms between 1670 and 1680 by the Confraternity of the Macarena.

 The scholarly attribution of the image is to the artist Pedro Roldán or one of his protégés in his workshop.
 Three other famous sculptors and their schools place claim on the image.
 Over time, the image fell into disrepair, but was officially restored in March 1881 by Emilio Pizzaro de la Cruz, who created new arms and hands; it was restored again in 1883.

-By the early 20th century, the famous gold-embroiderer Juan Manuel Rodríguez Ojeda, a member of the brotherhood of the Macarena devoted his work to the image as a gesture of thanksgiving.
+By the early 20th century, the famous gold-embroiderer Juan Manuel Rodríguez Ojeda, a member of the Confraternity of the Macarena devoted his work to the image as a gesture of thanksgiving.
 Between 1899 and 1900, the image began to showcase a mantle made of gold embroidery, French wire bullion and gold-plated tin, popularly referred to as a "mesh cape".

 By 1908, a canopy of red velvet was added to protect the image from weather conditions, and was restored in 1964.
 Various crowns and accessories were repeatedly redesigned in 1938, 1953 and 1963.